-But the role of the Tribe goes beyond this festive framework.
+But the role of the BDE goes beyond this festive framework.
 It also acts as a link between the students and the school management.
-Finally, the Tribe is in contact with its counterparts in the neighborhood schools to animate the campus.
+Finally, the BDE is in contact with its counterparts in the neighborhood schools to animate the campus.

 The Bureau des Sports (BDS) offers sports and activities all year round!